 This adorable creature is one of the three big animals visitors hope to see in the jungle, along with jaguars and the giant otter.
 The hoofed mammals are surprisingly nimble given their bulky appearance and they feed on clay licks found in the jungle.
 Tapirs have come under threat as a result of illegal hunting and due to their habitat being destroyed by human activity.

-Among the cutest animals in the Amazon Rainforest, giant otters can grow up to 1.7 metres long and can be found in the waterways that run through the jungle.
+Among the cutest animals in the Amazon Rainforest, giant otters can grow up to 1.7 meters long and can be found in the waterways that run through the jungle.
 They live in families consisting of two monogamous parents and often two or three offspring.
 Dependent on both the land and the water for survival, the giant otters are rapidly dying off as a result of deforestation and water contamination.

 The most noticeable feature of the Uakari monkey is its unusual, bright red face.
 The monkeys derive their name from the Uakari tribe that once lived in the Amazon but is now extinct.
 This creature can often be found lounging in the trees, feasting on fruits hanging from branches.
 Unfortunately, extensive deforestation has destroyed much of their natural habitat and put the monkey on the endangered list.